StanfordSpezi/SpeziBluetooth/README.md

 }
 ```

-We can use this Bluetooth service now in your `MyDevice` Bluetooth device implementation as follows.
+We can use this Bluetooth service now in the `MyDevice` implementation as follows.

 > Tip: We use the [`DeviceState`](https://swiftpackageindex.com/stanfordspezi/spezibluetooth/documentation/spezibluetooth/devicestate) and [`DeviceAction`](https://swiftpackageindex.com/stanfordspezi/spezibluetooth/documentation/spezibluetooth/deviceaction) property wrappers to get access to the device state and its actions.
 Those two
   property wrappers can also be used within a [`BluetoothService`](https://swiftpackageindex.com/stanfordspezi/spezibluetooth/documentation/spezibluetooth/bluetoothservice) type.